leggsimon/seekr_mobile_app/README.md

 #### MVP 1

 ```
+When I open the app (as an employer),
+I want to be able to see my list of jobs,
+so that I can keep track of all the positions I am trying to fill.

+When I open the app (as an employer),
+I want to be able to add a new job to my job list,
+so that I can find a candidate if I need a job completed.

-When I access the app,
+When I open the app (as an employer),
-I want to view all job-seekers,
+I want to be able to click on one of my jobs,
-so I can see available job-seekers for my position.
+so that I can see more information about that job.

-When viewing the job-seekers,
+When I open the app (as an employer),
-I want to swipe left or right,
+I want to be able to click on a job,
-so I can view multiple job seekers.
+so that I can see all job-seekers for the position.
 ```

 #### MVP 2